 What does a Medical Biller Do?

 Those working in Medical Biller jobs perform a number of various administrative tasks on a daily basis.
-Below, we’ve highlighted some of the tasks associated with being a Medical Records and Health Information Technician (the occupational title used by the US Department of Labor, Bureau of Labor Statistics, as well as O*Net and a position that can be filled by a Medical Biller):a
+Below, we’ve highlighted some of the tasks that may be associated with being a Medical Biller:

 - Protect the security of medical records to ensure that confidentiality is maintained.